-We draw attention to Note 1 of the consolidated financial statements, which indicates that as at February 29, 2024, the Company had an accumulated deficit of \$8,750,878 and had a working capital deficiency of \$47,155.
+We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company has incurred losses since inception and expects to incur further losses in the development of its business.
 As stated in Note 1, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.